Compact Web Language (COWEL)

 The main issue with \cowel_char_by_num is that it is very non-descriptive in source code.
 It simply contains a handful of digits, and unless the reader is a Unicode expert who happens to know that sequence, they cannot easily tell what the purpose of the character is.

-7.2.4. \cowel_char_get_num — Get digits of character
+8.2.4. \cowel_char_get_num — Get digits of character

 cowel_char_get_num(

-zfill: integer = 0,
+zfill: bool = 0,

-base: integer = 16,
+base: int = 16,

-lower: boolean = false,
+lower: bool = false,

 The \cowel_char_get_num directive is essentially the inverse of the \cowel_char_by_num directive.
 Its input is also plaintext content.
 Rather than producing a code point from a digit sequence, it produces a digit sequence from its input code point.